Yuliia-88/NMT-analysis/README.md

 [To go to this interactive dashboard](https://public.tableau.com/app/profile/yuliia.klymenko/viz/NMT_Analysis_Final_project_16_10/2024vs2025)

 ![](Comparison of NMT Results in Ukraine 2024 vs 2025 (p.1))

 ![](Comparison of NMT Results in Ukraine 2024 vs 2025 (p.2))

 ## 📊 Key Insights
 - In 2024, 22.5% of participants failed the NMT; in 2025, this rate improved to 21%
-- The most challenging subject was mathematics:
- -- Failure due to math in 2024 — 11.6%
+- The most challenging subject was mathematics: failure due to math in 2024 - 11.6%, in 2025 - 10.9%
- -- In 2025 — 10.9%
 - In 2025, there was a statistically significant difference in average math subtest scores between male and female participants
 - The top-performing educational institutions were located in Lviv region and Kyiv city
-- The choice of the fourth subject varied by gender:
- -- Female participants preferred biology and Ukrainian literature -- Male participants leaned toward geography and physics -- However, English language was the most popular elective for both genders
+- The choice of the fourth subject varied by gender: female participants preferred biology and Ukrainian literature; male participants leaned toward geography and physics.
+However, English language was the most popular elective for both genders

 ## 🎯  Project Purpose